James Huniford

 James Huniford or Ford Huniford is an American designer.
 After founding his own design firm Huniford Design Studio, his ensuing work within the residential design built his reputation in New York with work appearing in Architectural Digest, W Magazine, Vogue, the New York Times, and Elle Decor.
 He was chosen by New York Spaces as a 'Top 50' designer of 2015 and was among Elle Decors 2016 and 2011 'A-List's stating his work as "decorating at its most muscular and glamorous".

 Ford Huniford has worked with a long list of notables over the years, including Linda Wells, the Newhouse family, Vera Wang, Anna Wintour, and Tina Turner.

 Influences and Work

-From his days as a child in upstate New York, Ford has been drawn to the strength, shape and scale of American industrial craftsmanship.
-When designing a Manhattan townhouse, a beach house getaway, or a Northern California residence, James Huniford blends new and old, uniting found objects with refined materials in distinctive combinations and vignettes.
-Whether it's the gentle curve of a whale bone or the circular repetition of oversized gears, one-of-a-kind objects inspire all of Huniford's designs.
-His signature use of calming wall colors highlights the importance of objects, art, and furniture, as a canvas does for a painter.
+From his childhood in upstate New York, Ford developed a strong affinity for the forms and scale of American industrial craftsmanship.
+His designs combine found objects with refined materials, often centred around singular objects such as whale bones or oversized gears.
+Calm wall colours are a recurring feature of his interiors, used to draw focus to the objects, art, and furniture within a space.

 In 2003, he published Dwellings: Living with Great Style with Michael Boodro, editor and chief for Elle Decor.

-In 2008, he founded James Huniford Design Studios and interior design firm located in the Chelsea neighborhood of New York City.
+In 2008, he founded James Huniford Design Studio and interior design firm located in the Chelsea neighborhood of New York City.